dkogel/ETL_challenge/README.md

 ### Group 2: Daniel Kogel, Kirsteen Lugtu, Julia Catalano

 ## Datafiles
-1.City Pollution Data: Used Kaggle to find CSV datafile with information on air quality and water pollution by city.
+1. City Pollution Data: Used Kaggle to find CSV datafile with information on air quality and water pollution by city.
-2.Smart City Data: Used Kaggle to find CSV datafile with information on how effectively Internet of Things has been implemented to manage aspects of city life, specifically looking at envrionment and transportation.
+2. Smart City Data: Used Kaggle to find CSV datafile with information on how effectively Internet of Things has been implemented to manage aspects of city life, specifically looking at envrionment and transportation.

 ## Instructions
 1. Open PostgresAdmin